TooMuchFish/cse15l-lab-reports/lab-report-1-week-2.md

 <img width="1088" alt="OpenSSH2" src="https://user-images.githubusercontent.com/103075501/162642221-ef3bef20-7284-413d-a0b7-88f5ad9e1194.png">

 # 3. Trying Some Commands
-there are a few commands we can use in terminal
+There are a few commands we can use, simply just input in terminal
 * ls -lat
 * ls -a
 * cd